BeelzebubTea/FakeTyperwithOCR/README.md

 ## Usage

 1. Install the required dependencies listed in the `requirements.txt` file using `pip install -r requirements.txt`.
-2. Download Tesseract OCR Software https://github.com/UB-Mannheim/tesseract/wiki
+2. Download Tesseract OCR Software https://github.com/UB-Mannheim/tesseract/wiki and add the path to the code.
 3. Run the program using `python fake_typingocr.py`.
 4. Customize the typing settings and start the typing simulation.